otsaloma/helsinki-transit-live/README.md

  [2]: http://transport.wspgroup.fi/hklkartta/

-Helsinki Transit Live is free software released under the GNU General Public License (GPL), see the file COPYING for details.
+Helsinki Transit Live is free software released under the GNU General Public License (GPL), see the file `COPYING` for details.

 For testing purposes you can just run `/usr/lib/qt5/bin/qmlscene qml/helsinki-transit-live.qml`.
-For installation, you probably want an RPM-package; for instructions on building that, see relevant parts from the file RELEASING.md.
+For installation, you probably want an RPM-package; for instructions on building that, see relevant parts from the file `RELEASING.md`.